fabric-testbed/Authz/policies/README.md

 ## Testing with Authzforce server

-Note that as of Java 9, jaxb libraries have been removed from standard JDK distributions and thus will not work according to instrucitons above (which only apply to Java8) - appropriate jars must be added to classpath externally.
-When in doubt use the pre-packaged [PDP Docker Images](https://github.com/fabric-testbed/fabric-docker-images) which include command tools in addition to the PDP server.
+Note that as of Java 9, jaxb libraries have been removed from standard JDK distributions and thus will not work according to instrucitons here (which only apply to Java8) - appropriate jars must be added to classpath externally.
+When in doubt use the pre-packaged [PDP Docker Images](https://github.com/fabric-testbed/fabric-docker-images) which include command tools in addition to the RESTful PDP server.

 1. Download the latest [authzforce-ce-core-pdp-cli-X.Y.Z](https://github.com/authzforce/core) and follow instructions
 1. Download the latest [configuration and example policy folder](https://github.com/authzforce/core/tree/develop/pdp-cli/src/test/resources/conformance/xacml-3.0-core/mandatory)